nishio/jscc/README.rst

 HOW TO USE
 ==========

+(currently we are making quickstart.py to make easy this step)

 - 1: Fork the repos on github.
 - 2: 'git clone' into your project dir
 - 3: Make branch: 'git checkout -b <some_name_to_identify_your_project>'